 Samaria Gorge

-The Samaria Gorge in Crete in southern Greece offers an unforgettable day hike through a steep-sided stream bed in a stunning mountainous environment.
+The Samaria Gorge on the Greek Island of Crete offers an unforgettable day hike through a steep-sided stream bed in a stunning mountainous environment.

 The highlight of the hike is passing through the Portes (see photo).
 The opening of the "Iron Gates" (as it is popularly called in English) narrows to about 3.5 meters (12 feet).
 The steep sides reach higher than a 50-story building.
 For scale, notice the red-outfitted person in the photo.